|

 between the non-material field of the

-person and physical processes (objects, light, fog and sound), as well
+person and physical processes (objects, light,

 as another

 person.
-The interactions evoke phenomenal sensations in the subject and
+The interactions evoke phenomenal

 in the

 other person.
-In addition, evidence also suggests that the non-material
+In addition, evidence also

 field

-can appear luminous at times, both to the subject and to animals.
+can appear luminous at times, both to the

 Implications